Skip to main content

 Here is an example of how to format a string before inserting it into a PostgreSQL query in Python:

-string into the parameterized query using %s
+Sample string to insert into the query

 By using parameterized queries and formatting the strings properly, you can prevent SQL injection attacks and handle special characters correctly when working with PostgreSQL queries in Python.